 It follows from this that the neutrinos, being the smallest of all particles, travel the fastest.
-In a race between a neutrino and a photon, the neutrino will come out the winner.
+In a race between a neutrino and a photon, the neutrino will win.

 However, the effect is likely to be minuscule.
-Zero-point particles are extremely small.
-Enormous distances may be required to come anything close to the effect of a thin sheet of glass.
+Enormous distances may be required for the effect to be measurable.